This article was updated on November 11th, 2023

 How do you keep the area clean?
 You can gently wipe your dog’s bottom clean with toilet paper or wipes to help avoid further irritation.
 Our vets recommend the following wipes:

-• SUPPORTS ANAL GLAND HEALTH & PROPER HYGIENE - Convenient for daily hygiene can be use all over body on paws coat face ears & anal area.
-Great for dogs and cats, ages from puppy to kitten
+- SUPPORTS HEALTHY ANAL GLANDS & HYGIENE - Convenient soft & durable dog wipe for daily hygiene can be used all over body, on paws coat face ears & anal area.
+Great for dogs and cats of all ages.

 2. Soothe sore skin